mantidproject/mantid/docs/source/release/v4.0.0/diffraction.rst

 - Focus now checks if the vanadium for a run is already loaded before loading it in to prevent reloading the same vanadium multiple times.
 - :ref:`SaveReflections <algm-SaveReflections>` now supports saving indexed modulated peaks in the Jana format.
 - `PyStoG <https://pystog.readthedocs.io/en/latest/>`_ has been added as an external project.
+- :ref:`SNSPowderReduction <algm-SNSPowderReduction>` has been refactored to process the vanadium data in chunks.
+It has also been modified to calculate the vanadium correction for multiple wavelengths

 Bugfixes
 ########